The Truth About Blind Recruitment: Does it Really Improve Diversity?

 The idea is that with this information removed, we are much more likely to focus on ‘what the candidate can do’ instead of ‘who they are’.

-It’s become almost a stock response to increasing diversity in recruitment, but I’m not convinced it’s the answer…
+It’s become almost a stock response to increasing diversity in recruitment, but is it really the answer?

 There are some clear and obvious benefits to blind recruitment that we can’t ignore, and it genuinely can be a great tool when used well in the right situations.
 Some pros include:

-1. It can help to eliminate bias in the shortlisting process – it’s much harder to favour people that are ‘like us’ if we don’t know anything about them.
+1. It can help to eliminate bias in the shortlisting process – it’s much harder to be drawn to people most ‘like us’ if we don’t know anything about them.

-2. It can be considered as fairer, with all candidates being given a level ‘playing field’ as we focus on capability over access to opportunities and are less likely to have formed opinions before the interview stage.
+2. It can be considered as fairer, with all candidates being given a level playing field.
+This allows us to focus on capability over access to opportunities, so we are less likely to have formed opinions before interview stage.

 3. Asking focused questions relating to the person specification can help us to assess future capability rather than relying solely on previous experience, which may be harder for candidates from marginalised backgrounds to demonstrate.

 1. It can get in the way of hiring diverse candidates.
 Many organisations are actively looking to increase diversity.
-If we don’t know who has applied, we can’t take a pro-active approach to providing more opportunities to candidates from underrepresented backgrounds.
+If we don’t know who has applied, we can’t take positive action, or provide additional support to candidates from groups that are typically marginalised.

-2. Approaching diverse networks and communities for recruitment is not only an effective way to promote your employer brand, but it can also help you reach and encourage applications from people from minority backgrounds.
+2. Approaching diverse networks and communities for recruitment is not only an effective way to promote your employer brand, but it can also help you reach and encourage applications from people from marginalised backgrounds with a range of lived experience.
 Blind recruitment can make this more difficult.

 3. Many organisations don’t actually do it properly.
-Simply removing someone’s name and age from a CV or application form is unlikely to be effective and will still enable biased decisions to be made based on the experience and opportunities a candidate has had access to, whilst making it more difficult to take positive action.
+Simply removing someone’s name and age from a CV or application form is unlikely to be effective and will still enable biased decisions to be made based on the experiences and opportunities a candidate has had access to in the past.

 Whether or not blind recruitment is an effective tool largely depends on the challenge you’re trying to address.

 Start by using data from previous recruitment processes to work out which parts of your process might be getting in the way of it being truly inclusive.
-Compare the percentage of diverse applicants against those in your shortlist and those that eventually become employees and monitor this over time.
-This data will often tell you a lot about where you can focus improvements.
+Look at the diversity within your candidate pool, compare this with your shortlist, then compare this with successful candidates, and monitor this over time.
+This data will often tell you a lot about which stage of your recruitment process is the most prone to bias.

 Some common challenges that this data might present are:

 This could indicate some bias in your shortlisting process that blind recruitment might help to overcome.
-Rather than simply removing personal details from a CV/application form though, try asking 3-4 focused questions, linked to your person specification, that help you assess capability, values and attitude, rather than experience and background.
+Rather than simply removing personal details from CVs and application forms though, try asking 3-4 focused questions, linked to your person specification, that help you assess capability, values alignment and potential, rather than experience and background.
 For example:

 “Tell us about your excellent people-management skills, including your ability to motivate others to perform at their best.”

 You might also find it beneficial to think about how you can enable candidates to have the best chance of meeting your shortlisting criteria.
-This includes ensuring you create clear job descriptions and person specifications, providing opportunities for informal discussions with hiring managers, making application processes straightforward and accessible and including clear instructions of what you’d like the application to include.
+This includes creating clear job descriptions and person specifications, providing opportunities for informal discussions with hiring managers, making application processes straightforward and accessible, and including a clear idea of what the application should include and how it will be assessed.

-Consider the environment you’re creating during the interview process, and the systems that are in place to eliminate bias.
+Consider the environment you’re creating during the selection process, and the systems that are in place to eliminate bias.

-Are your interview panels diverse and balanced?
-Do they have an aligned view of ‘what good looks like’ and an objective scoring system?
+Are your interview panels balanced and representative of your organisation's workforce?
+Do panel members have an aligned view of ‘what good looks like’ and an objective scoring system?
 Are they welcoming and do they make people feel comfortable?
 Are processes in place to enable panel members to recognise and call out potential bias?
-Do the panel understand how imposter syndrome might be more likely to affect candidates from certain backgrounds?
-What additional support could you provide to candidates to help them thrive?
+Does the panel understand how imposter syndrome might be more likely to affect candidates from marginalised backgrounds?
+What positive action could you take to help every candidate thrive?

 Challenge 3 - A lack of diverse candidates from the start.

-Blind recruitment is unlikely to help here – in fact, knowing the demographics of your applicants may actually help you to prioritise those from underrepresented backgrounds that meet your essential criteria.
+Blind recruitment is unlikely to help here – in fact, knowing the demographics of your applicants may actually help you to prioritise those from marginalised backgrounds that meet your essential criteria.

-Consider what you could do to encourage more candidates from diverse backgrounds to apply.
+Consider what you could do to expand your talent pool.
 Are your promotion and marketing materials inclusive and do they demonstrate diversity in your organisation?
 Have you used inclusive and accessible language?
-Is your job description and person specification realistic?
+Are your job description and person specification realistic?
 What does your employer brand say about your organisation, its culture and values?
 Does it present itself as a place to grow and develop?
 Are you clear on flexible working options and family policies?
 What are your employees saying about you on social media?

 The answer is - it depends.